 Further development of oral proficiency, the continued study of Spanish grammar, directed composition, and acquisition of vocabularies for everyday use.
 Informal oral and written reports.
-Laboratory work may be required.
+Laboratory work is required.
+Meets Part II.A.2. of the GECC.
 (Shared course in VSC)

-SPA-2910/4910 Independent Study in Spanish 1-12 credits
+SPA-2910/4910 Independent Study in Spanish